restoring the coral reefs

 SCUBA DIVE FOR REEF RESTORATION

-Ready to become a marine biologist or citizen scientist during your stay in Bali?
-Learn to identify corals, understand their reproduction, and apply that knowledge directly to crucial coral restoration efforts.
+Ready to become a marine biologist or citizen scientist during your stay?
+Learn to identify corals and fish common on the reefs of Bali and understand their ecology.
+Apply that knowledge directly to your own coral restoration efforts.
 It’s an unforgettable opportunity to make a real impact!

 $ 320